awsdocs/amazon-sqs-developer-guide/doc_source/sqs-getting-started.md

   + [Windows & \.NET](https://aws.amazon.com/net/)

-+ Learn about keeping an eye on costs and resources: Start by reading the [Monitoring and Logging](sqs-monitoring-logging.md) section\.
++ Learn about keeping an eye on costs and resources in the [Monitoring, Logging, and Automating Amazon SQS Queues](sqs-monitoring-logging.md) section\.

-+ Learn about protecting your data and access to it: Start by reading the [Security](sqs-security.md) section\.
++ Learn about protecting your data and access to it in the [Security](sqs-security.md) section\.